camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/http-webhook.md

 ## Activate the HTTP Webhook Connector by deploying your diagram

-Once you click the Deploy button, your HTTP Webhook will be activated and publicly available.
+Once you click the **Deploy** button, your HTTP Webhook will be activated and publicly available.

 URLs of the exposed HTTP Webhooks adhere to the following pattern:

 `http(s)://<base URL>/inbound/<webhook ID>>`

 - `<base URL>` is the URL of Connectors component deployment.
-When using the Camunda 8 SaaS offering, this will typically contain your cluster region and cluster ID.
+When using the Camunda Platform 8 SaaS offering, this will typically contain your cluster region and cluster ID.
 - `<webhook ID>` is the ID (path) you configured in the properties of your HTTP Webhook Connector.

 If you make changes to your HTTP Webhook Connector configuration, you need to redeploy the BPMN diagram for the changes to take effect.

-When you click on the Event with HTTP Webhook Connector applied to it, a new **Webhooks** tab will appear in the properties panel.
+When you click on the event with HTTP Webhook Connector applied to it, a new **Webhooks** tab will appear in the properties panel.
 This tab displays the URL of the HTTP Webhook Connector for every cluster where you have deployed your BPMN diagram.

 ![HTTP Webhook tab](../img/use-inbound-connector-webhooks-tab.png)

 :::note
-The **Webhooks** tab is only supported in Web Modeler as part of Camunda 8 SaaS offering.
+The **Webhooks** tab is only supported in Web Modeler as part of the Camunda Platform 8 SaaS offering.
-You can still use HTTP Webhook Connector in Desktop Modeler, or with your Camunda 8 Self-Managed.
+You can still use HTTP Webhook Connector in Desktop Modeler, or with your Camunda Platform 8 Self-Managed.
 In that case, HTTP Webhook Connector deployments and URLs will not be displayed in Modeler.
 :::